David Bishop (Neighbours): Reintroduction

 David and Harold's relationship is initially awkward, as they have some issues to overcome.
 Harrington told Herbison that David resents that Harold has spent more time with other children over the years, than he did with him.
 Meanwhile, Harold is unimpressed with David's "flashy new lifestyle" and think he places too much emphasis on money.
 Liljana attempts to play "peacemaker" between the two, as she can see they are both stubborn which affects how they communicate with each other.
 Herbison thought David was still "an awkward young version of Harold", and Harrington admitted that his initial challenge was deciding whether to play the character as he appeared in 1988, or assume that he had changed over the years.
 He added, "Out of loyalty to the people who remembered him, I established him as being very similar to what he was like years ago.
 He started out like a little Harold back then, before some pretty drastic things happened to change him."
+Harrington hoped that once he had established David as a character again, he could "make him his own person."
+Sprawson noted that David becomes "a sort of anti-Harold" with his business dealings and behaviour.

 A few weeks after their arrival, David admits to his wife and daughter that they are in financial trouble.
 Russo explained that Liljana has no idea there is anything wrong, as she has accepted David's explanations for anything that she felt was amiss.
 She assumes that they have money in the bank and their new house is being built.
 Liljana and Serena attempt to surprise David at his business, but find the office shut up and for lease.
 David has actually been working as a legal assistant to Toadfish Rebecchi (Ryan Moloney), so when he gets home Liljana confronts him.
 Russo continued, "David reveals that there is no business – his partner did a runner – and they have lost everything."
 The news has implications for the whole family, as they cannot afford to buy a house and Serena has to leave her private school.
 Russo felt that if David had been honest, Liljana would have been supportive.